Go to allinclusive.co.uk

 Regional Guide: Choosing Your Perfect Location

 Hassan Mansour, a Tunisian tourism veteran with 22 years of experience, breaks down the country’s main regions: “Each area of Tunisia offers something unique.
-Hammamet provides the classic Mediterranean beach experience, Sousse holds our medieval history, and Djerba Island is perfect for those seeking a blend of cultures and relaxation.”
+Hammamet provides the classic Mediterranean beach experience, Sousse, located south of the Bay of Hammamet, holds our medieval history, and Djerba Island is perfect for those seeking a blend of cultures and relaxation.”

 His recommendations by region: